 Tips for Visiting Plitvice Lakes National Park

 1) Do not bring a stroller to Plitvice Lakes: If you are visiting Plitvice with a baby or a toddler, bring a baby carrier.
-Sure, you can bring a stroller here, but it will be a pain in the butt.
+Sure, you can visit Plitvice Lakes with a stroller, but it will be a pain in the butt.
 There are stairs everywhere and most of the pathways are on uneven wooden boards (think wooden cobblestone).
 The paths are crowded and narrow and your stroller will get in the way.
 If your little one is too small to walk for your whole visit, we recommend a baby or toddler carrier.
 We used a Lillebaby CarryOn Toddler carrier for our 4 year old and the Onya Baby Nexstep for our two year old.
 If you will be going to Plitvice with a stroller, make sure your stroller is a lightweight one for travel.
 (You can find a full comparison of travel strollers on Baby Can Travel site).

 2) Watch your kids carefully: There are very few handrails on the boardwalks and even those are built for adults.
 The boardwalks can get super crowded and are full of people who are late for their tour bus or aggressively jostling for their Instagram photo, so common courtesy isn’t always afforded to others.
 If your kids aren’t paying attention (and really, whose kids pay attention?), they will get in the way of someone in a hurry.